 Do I have to file NIL return for Company?

 Yes, a company will have to file NIL return mandatorily even if there is no revenue or activity in the company.
 NIL return filing is mandatory even for Companies that have not opened a bank account.

 In case a taxpayer who is required to file NIL return does not file his/her income tax return on or before 31st July, a penalty of Rs.5000 will be applicable from 1st August.
 The penalty will be further increased to Rs.10,000 if the income tax return is not filed before 31st December of the same assessment year.
 In case a taxpayer has a taxable income of less than Rs.5 lakhs, the penalty is capped at Rs.1000.

 NIL Return Income Tax

-Thus, as explained above, NIL return filing under Income Tax is mandatory for most types of business entity even if there is no activity or if business has not commenced.
-In case of individuals as well, it is recommended that they file NIL return for income tax, even if they have a taxable income of less than Rs.2.5 lakhs per annum once they have began filing income tax return.
+NIL return filing under Income Tax is mandatory for the specified types of business entities even if there is no activity or if the business has not commenced.
+In case of individuals as well, it is recommended that they file NIL return for income tax, even if they have a taxable income of less than Rs.2.5 lakhs per annum once they have begun filing income tax returns.